 In this post, I’m going to cover how to become a hedge fund analyst.
-In my previous article, I covered Investment Banking Analyst’s role and responsibilities.
-In this article, we will include Hedge Fund Analysis, which is a challenging career option.
+In my previous article, I covered the Investment Banking Analyst’s role and responsibilities.

-Let’s begin with a definition of a hedge fund.
+Let’s begin with the definition of a hedge fund.

 What Is Hedge Fund?

 Hedge Fund is the pooling of investments from high net worth individuals.
 These funds invest in equities, bonds, and commodities.

 The funds use investment strategies as long, short, leverage and derivative positions.

 They invest in local as well as international markets.
 They operate as a private investment partnership and investors are required to invest very large amounts initially.

 The funds make investments for a minimum one year.
 They are similar to mutual funds in the concept of pooling the investments but differ in flexibility and approach.